 While Puerto Vallarta is a great destination year-round thanks to its tropical climate, certain times of the year offer the best weather and fewer crowds.

-However, if you want to avoid the crowds and save some money, consider visiting during the shoulder season from May to September.
+If you want to avoid the crowds and save some money, consider visiting during the shoulder season from May to September.
 While you may experience a few rain showers, you will enjoy lower hotel rates and fewer tourists.

 Puerto Vallarta experiences two main seasons: